themaire/harvest/README.md

 # harvest
 Data values collector in MySQL for the Pimoroni's Enviro pHAT in Python3 for your Raspberry Pi.

-First you need to install via pip3 the command : sudo pip3 install PyMySQL
+First, to work with a MySQL database you need to install via pip3 the command : sudo pip3 install PyMySQL

 You must to adapt the m_dbb.py module to correctly insert the data in your own bdd form.